garcia1968/rangerfall/README.md

 rangerfall
 ==========

-pc game - grapple hook + space combat
+browser/pc game - grapple hook + space combat

 Looking for feedback on a beginning sketch demo(unity) for this game.
 Started out with a first-person grappling hook mechanic and started adding space combat elements to it, currently set up as more of a trench run over terrain with two fleets cycling over the same ground in opposite directions.